plotnick/platform-id-demo/online-platform-id-demo.md

     --cert-ext-policy=2.23.133.5.4.100.12
 ```

-O: And Alex runs the same command.
-Now we've got two approvals, and we
+N: And I run the same command, wearing my approver hat.
+Now we've got two
-can then set the actual key context by dropping the `approve --`:
+approvals, and so we can then set the actual key context by dropping the
+`approve --`.

+O:
 ```
 permslip \
     set-key-context \